 Choose a Template

-The first step in creating a landing page in Figma is to choose a template.
+The first thing to do when you want to create a landing page in Figma is to choose a template.
 From your Figma homepage, you can go straight to the community by searching for “Landing Page” or “UI Kit”.
 There are literally hundreds of results.

 A few that I like: